 That’s what leads Paul to say of God, “my strength is made perfect in weakness.”
 Paul’s point is that we are all weak.
 But God is strong.

 The church in Corinth thought they had it all together and boasted in what they had.
 Paul is showing them the foolishness of that sentiment.
-Rather than boasting their supposed strengths they should boast in their weakness.
+Rather than boasting about their supposed strengths they should boast about their weakness.

 2 Corinthians 12:9 Meaning

 Now that we know the context, let’s look at what lead Paul to write, “my grace is sufficient for you, my strength is made perfect in weakness.”
-There’s a powerful truth for us today found in the 2 Corinthians 12:9 meaning.
+There’s a powerful truth for us today found in the meaning of 2 Corinthians 12:9.